 After spending some time on the set of independent films, it’s not hard to understand why so many basics can get either be missed or just shortcut.
 Driven by a tight budget, limited time, crew and equipment all factored to the smallest increment- in order to cram as much into the production as possible.

 It’s perhaps too tight in some situations, resulting in compromise and decisions being made on-set in order to keep the schedule on track and to avoid the real prospect of a mutiny.

 So is there a smarter or different way to work?

 Recently I participated in a seminar with Dov Simens who’s produced a significant number of low budget features, and he presented some very clear guidelines which resounded and confirmed many of my experiences and thoughts.
 Although I’m a post guy existing at the end of the pipeline, I see and feel every bump that the feature has gone through… so here are a few thoughts.

-- DIT – this role will become the critical link between production and post production.
+The DIT will become the critical link between production and post production.
 More than just creating copies of your precious footage, this person should be able to critically examine and pick-up on any potential issues from the production team which will affect post.
-Whether it be a camera problem, lensing, audio sync, damaged files and much more, the DIT can provide valuable feedback before it’s too late.
+Whether it be a camera problem, lensing, audio sync, damaged files and much more, the DIT can provide valuable feedback before it's too late.

 These are just some real basic ideas and thoughts from our experiences and conversations with fellow filmmakers.

 For us, we feel strongly about being accountable and conscientious with every dollar being spent on a screen budget and struggle when we see unnecessary resources wasted due to resolvable problems.